SamanthaBooth81/yoga-flow-class-record/README.md

 [Yoga Flow Class Record Repository](https://github.com/SamanthaBooth81/yoga-flow-class-record)

 # About
-This project collects class data from the user for the purpose of calculating and updating student attendance and earnings within the spreadsheet and to aid decision making regarding reshuffling/amending their schedule dependant on class size vs. studio capacity, and location.
+This project collects lesson data from the user for the purpose of calculating and updating student attendance and earnings within the spreadsheet.
+Alongside managing financial data, this projects aims to aid decision making with regards to their current schedule dependant on class size vs. studio capacity, and location.

-It is made with the intention of helping a small business keep their financial information in order and return to the user their busiest days.
+It is made with the intention of helping a small business owner keep their financial information in order and return to the user their busiest days.
+This should in turn help with both short term and long term decision making surrounding their current timetable such as:
+- reducing current personal lesson days (for the business owner)
+- taking on new staff
+- expansion of the lessons on offer
+- expansion of the locations on offer

 # Table of Contents